 BIO

-From 1993 to 1995, Sing Brooks worked for the Coalition for Economic Survival, a prestigious Los Angeles-based tenant rights organization.
-In 2002, he joined the NY-based Fortune Society’s Education Program as the coordinator of its computer literacy initiative.
-Seven years into a fourteen-year tenure, Sing Brooks developed and taught a Multimedia Workshop that served over 140 participants.
+From 1993 to 1995, he worked with the Coalition for Economic Survival, a respected tenant rights organization based in Los Angeles.
+In 2002, he joined the Fortune Society in New York, where he coordinated the Education Program’s computer literacy initiative.
+During his 14-year tenure, he developed and led a Multimedia Workshop that reached over 140 participants, blending technology and creative expression.

-René Sing-Brooks has written for OpenStax at Rice University in Texas, AM NEW YORK, Bronx Times, and the Pulitzer Center.
-He is a 2020 Pulitzer Center fellow, a Wagner Archives alumnus, a graduate of New York's LaGuardia Community College Photography Program, and a participant in the Lewis Latimer House Museum 2023 “Writing on Race & Immigration” workshop.
+Sing Brooks has contributed work to OpenStax at Rice University, AM NEW YORK, Bronx Times, and the Pulitzer Center, where he became a reporting fellow in 2020.
+He is also a Wagner Archives alumnus, a LaGuardia Community College’s Photography Program graduate, and a 2023 participant in the Lewis Latimer House Museum’s “Writing on Race & Immigration” workshop.

-Sing Brooks lives in Jackson Heights, New York.
+He currently lives in Jackson Heights, New York, with his partner Priscilla.

 ARTIST STATEMENT

-I am a writer, photographer, and videographer born in Nicaragua, with roots extending to Rama, Miskito, Mestizo, Afro-Caribbean, and Chinese heritage.
-My artistic practice is shaped by inquiries into the socio-political and cultural processes that define our world, guided by the ancestral whispers I try to interpret and integrate into my work.
+I am a multiethnic, pluricultural writer, photographer, and videographer born in Nicaragua.
+My artistic practice is shaped by ancestral voices that I seek to interpret and weave into my work, exploring the socio-political and cultural processes that shape our world.

-How should we navigate our presence here?
-What compositions help define our being?
-How could we extract liberating insights from our shared stories?
+How do we navigate our presence here?
+What compositions define our being?
+How can we uncover liberating truths through our shared stories?

-My current creative concerns arise from being an immigrant and a man of color in a world molded by oppressive and suppressive practices—practices in which I, too, am entwined.
-Through my poetics, both literary and pictorial, I contemplate the personal and communal implications of oppression and resistance and reflect on how these dynamics complicate interpersonal and inter-communal relations.
+As an immigrant and a man of color in a world shaped by oppressive forces—forces I, too, am entangled in—my current creative exploration delves into the personal and communal dimensions of oppression and resistance.
+Through both literary and visual poetics, I reflect on how these dynamics influence interpersonal and collective relationships.

-In summary, I attempt to illuminate what clouds our connections, what troubles our prospects of solidarity, and what might hinder the formulation of life-affirming ways to engage and dissolve the hazards we, knowingly or unknowingly, provoke.
+Ultimately, I aim to illuminate the barriers clouding our connections, the obstacles to solidarity, and the challenges in cultivating life-affirming ways to engage with and overcome the dangers we, knowingly or unknowingly, provoke.